abdulkhader07/datapoint_practice/README.md

 # datapoint_practice
-using django as framework , to build full stack projects.
+Using django as framework , to build full stack projects.

 ----
 # MVT
-django uses mvt method for doing all the tasks.
+Django uses mvt method for doing all the tasks. <br>
-M- model - database,
+M- model - database, <br>
-v- view - business logic,
+v- view - business logic, <br>
-T- Template - frontend - html css,
+T- Template - frontend - html css, <br>

 # Django is a framework
 Django is a open source web framework.
-It is written in python It follows the model-view-template architecture pattern It is maintained by Django softwares
+1. It is written in python
+2. It follows the model-view-template architecture pattern.
+3. It is maintained by Django softwares

 ----
 # features of Django